 THOMAS J. BASILE, ESQ.
 '97

-In March, 2004 Basile returned from seven months in Baghdad, Iraq where he served at the request of the White House, as a Senior Press Advisor to the Coalition Provisional Authority.
-While in Iraq, he was a spokesperson and strategist for the Coalition's press operations.
-In this role, Basile aided Coalition officials in message development and communications planning and together with the Deputy Mayor of Baghdad initiated the first regularly scheduled press conferences at Baghdad City Hall for the new, burgeoning local Iraqi press corps.
+In March, 2004, Basile returned from seven months in Baghdad, Iraq where he served at the request of the White House as a Senior Press Advisor to the Coalition Provisional Authority.
+While in Iraq, he was a spokesperson and strategist for the Coalition’s media operations.
 He was awarded the Joint Civilian Service Commendation Medal from the Department of Defense for his work with the Coalition.

-Basile is also a former Director of the Office of Communications for the U.S. Environmental Protection Agency in Washington.
-During his time at the Agency he managed the EPA Administrator's public liaison operation and developed media and stakeholder outreach initiatives for a variety of environmental issues.
+Basile is also a former Director of Communications for the US Environmental Protection Agency in Washington where he managed the EPA Administrator’s public liaison operation and developed stakeholder outreach initiatives for a variety of environmental issues.

-He has often been called upon by the White House to plan significant meetings and events for President Bush including the memorial service for the Space Shuttle Columbia astronauts in Houston, the President's 2002 meeting with Pope John Paul II at the Vatican, activities surrounding the 57th United Nations General Assembly, and the 2003 visit to Nazi concentration camps outside Krakow, Poland.
+During the Bush Presidency, he was often called upon by the White House to help plan significant meetings and events for President Bush including the memorial service for the Space Shuttle Columbia Astronauts in Houston, the President’s 2002 meeting with Pope John Paul II at the Vatican, activities surrounding the 57th United Nation’s General Assembly and Bush’s visit to the Nazi concentration camps outside Krakow, Poland.